How to trick out your house with tech for the holidays

 Getting started

 First, you'll need to decide which ecosystem you want to be a part of, such as the Samsung (SSNLF) SmartThings or Apple (AAPL, Tech30) HomeKit platform.
 Not all devices work within the same ecosystems, so you'll want to buy smart home products that run on the platform you choose or you'll have to switch between apps.
+Some home builders, like Lennar Homes, are integrating HomeKit from the ground up, so new homeowners get smart devices with their house keys.

 Next, ensure the products you buy are secure.
 Change the default log-in name and password on all new devices before installing them.
 In October, the cyberattack that took parts of the internet offline, including sites such as Twitter, Netflix and Spotify, were carried out by products connected to the home that were infected with malware.